![]() |

 Edward III

-A tall, handsome and approachable youth, Edward drew inspiration from the popular contemporary tales of chivalry.
-He was married to his first cousin, Phillipa, the daughter of William the Good, Count of Hainault and Holland and Jeanne of Valois, granddaughter of Phillip III of France.
-The marriage, celebrated at York Minster on 24th January, 1328, was a happy one, the two became very close and produced a large family.
 Phillipa was kind and inclined to be generous and exercised a steadying influence on her husband.
 Their eldest son Edward, later known as the Black Prince, was born on 15th June 1330, when his father was eighteen.
 Phillipa of Hainault was a popular Queen Consort, who was widely loved and respected, and theirs was a very close marriage, despite Edward's frequent infidelities.
-She frequently acted as Regent in England during Edward's absences in France.
+She often acted as Regent in England during Edward's absences in France.
 Froissart describes her as being "tall and upright, wise, gay, humble, pious, liberal and courteous."

 Personal Rule

 It seems Edward had been fond of his father Edward II.
 By the Autumn of 1330, when he reached eighteen, he strongly resented his political position and Mortimer's interference in government.
-Aided by his cousin, Henry, Earl of Lancaster and several of his lords, Edward lead a coup d'etat to remove Mortimer from power.
+Aided by his cousin, Henry, Earl of Lancaster and several of his lords, Edward led a coup d'etat to remove Mortimer from power.
 The Dowager Queen's lover was arrested at Nottingham Castle.
 Stripped of his land and titles, Mortimer was accused of assuming Royal authority.
 Isabella's pleas for her son to show mercy were ignored.
 Without the benefit of a trial, Mortimer was sentenced to death and executed at Tyburn.
 Isabella herself was shut up at Castle Rising in Norfolk, where she could meddle in affairs of state no more, but she was granted an ample allowance and permitted to live in comfort.
 Troubled in his conscience about the part he had been made to play in his father's downfall, Edward built an impressive monument over his father's burial place at Gloucester Cathedral.

-Edward renewed his granddfather, Edward I's war with Scotland and repudiated the Treaty of Northampton, that had been negotiated during the regency of his mother and Roger Mortimer.
+Edward renewed his grandfather, Edward I's war with Scotland and repudiated the Treaty of Northampton, which had been negotiated during the regency of his mother and Roger Mortimer.
 This resulted in the Second War of Scottish Independence. he regained the border town of Berwick and won a decisive victory over the Scots at Halidon Hill in 1333, placing Edward Balliol on the throne of Scotland.
 By 1337, however, most of Scotland had been recovered by David II, the son of Robert the Bruce, leaving only a few castles in English hands

 The Hundred Years War

 The Capetian dynasty of France, from whom King Edward III descended through his mother, Isabella of France, (the daughter of Phillip IV, 'the Fair') became extinct in the male line.
-The French succession was governed
+The French succession was governed by the Salic Law, which prohibited inheritance through a female.

 As the grandson and nephew of the last Capetian kings, Edward considered himself to be a far nearer relative than a cousin.
-He quartered the lilies of France with the lions of England in his coat-of-arms and formally claimed the French throne through right of his mother.
+He quartered the lilies of France with the lions of England in his coat-of-arms and formally claimed the French throne through the right of his mother.
 By doing so Edward began what later came to be known as the Hundred Years War.
 The conflict was to last for 116 years from 1337 to 1453.

-The French were utterly defeated in a naval battle at Sluys on 24th June, 1340, which safeguarded England's trade routes to Flanders.
+The French were utterly defeated in a naval battle at Sluys on 24th June 1340, which safeguarded England's trade routes to Flanders.
 This was followed up by an extraordinary land victory over Phillip VI at Crécy-en-Ponthieu, a small town in Picardy about mid-way between Paris and Calais.
-The Battle of Crecy was fought on 26th August, 1346, where a heavily outnumbered English army of around 15,000, defeated a French force estimated to number around 30,000 to 40,000.
+The Battle of Crecy was fought on 26th August 1346, where a heavily outnumbered English army of around 15,000, defeated a French force estimated to number around 30,000 to 40,000.
 French losses were enormous and it was at Crecy that the King's eldest son, Edward, Prince of Wales, otherwise known as the Black Prince, so named for the colour of his armour, famously won his spurs.

-Edward then laid siege to the port of Calais in September, which, after a long drawn out siege, eventually fell into English hands in the following August.
+Edward then laid siege to the port of Calais in September, which, after a long-drawn-out siege, eventually fell into English hands in the following August.
 Edward was determined to make an example of the unfortunate burghers of Calais, but the gentle Queen Phillipa, heavily pregnant, interceded with her husband, pleading for their lives.
 Calais was to remain in English hands for over two hundred years, until it was lost to the French in 1558, during the reign of the Tudor queen, Mary I.

-Edward III was responsible for founding England's most famous order of chivalry, the The Order of the Garter.
-Legend has it that while dancing with the King at a ball, a Lady (said by some sources to be the Countess of Shrewsbury) was embarrassed to have dropped her garter.
-The King chivalrously retrieved it for her, picking it up, he tied it around his own leg, gallantly stating "Honi soit qui mal y pense."(evil to him who evil thinks).
+Edward III was responsible for founding England's most famous order of chivalry, the Order of the Garter.
+Legend states that while dancing with the King at a ball, a Lady (said by some sources to be the Countess of Shrewsbury) was embarrassed to have dropped her garter.
+The King chivalrously retrieved it for her, picking it up, he tied it around his leg, gallantly stating "Honi soit qui mal y pense."(evil to him who evil thinks).
 This became the motto of the order, a society of gartered knights based at St.George's Hall, Windsor Castle.

 The Black Death

-The Death of Edward
+The Death of Edward III

-Queen Phillipa died in August, 1369, of an illness similar to dropsy.
-The last years of Edward III's reign saw him degenerate to become a pale shadow of the ostentatious
+Queen Phillipa died in August 1369, of an illness similar to dropsy.
+The last years of Edward III's reign saw him degenerate to become a pale shadow of the ostentatious and debonair young man who had first set foot in France to claim its throne.

-The King began to lean heavily on his grasping and avaricious mistress, Alice Perrers.
-Government of the kingdom passed to Edward's ambitious third son, John of Gaunt, Duke of Lancaster.
 In September 1376 the king was unwell and was said to be suffering from an abscess.
-He made a brief recovery but, in a fragile condition, suffered a stroke at Sheen on 12th June, 1377.
+He made a brief recovery but, in a fragile condition, suffered a stroke at Sheen on 12th June 1377.
 It was said that Alice Perrers stripped the rings from his fingers before he was even cold.
-He was buried in Westminster Abbey and was succeeded by his grandson, Richard II, the eldest surviving son of the Black Prince.

 The International Ancestry of Edward III

-| Edward III | Father: Edward II of England |
+Father: Edward II of England

-Paternal Grandfather: Edward I of England |
+Paternal Grandfather: Edward I of England

-Paternal Great-grandfather: Henry III of England |
+Paternal Great-grandfather: Henry III of England

-| Paternal Great-grandmother: Eleanor of Provence |
+Paternal Great-grandmother: Eleanor of Provence

-| Paternal Grandmother: Eleanor of Castille |
+Paternal Grandmother: Eleanor of Castille

-Paternal Great-grandfather: Ferdinand III of Castille |
+Paternal Great-grandfather: Ferdinand III of Castille

-| Paternal Great-grandmother: Jeanne of Dammartin |
+Paternal Great-grandmother: Jeanne of Dammartin

-| Mother: Isabella of France |
+Mother: Isabella of France

-Maternal Grandfather: Phillip IV of France |
+Maternal Grandfather: Phillip IV of France

-Maternal Great-grandfather: Phillip III of France |
+Maternal Great-grandfather: Phillip III of France

-| Maternal Great-grandmother: Isabella of Aragon |
+Maternal Great-grandmother: Isabella of Aragon

-| Maternal Grandmother: Joan I of Navarre |
+Maternal Grandmother: Joan I of Navarre

-Maternal Great-grandfather: Henry I of Navarre |
+Maternal Great-grandfather: Henry I of Navarre

-| Maternal Great-grandmother: Blanche of Artois |
+Maternal Great-grandmother: Blanche of Artois

 The Children and Grandchildren of Edward III and Phillipa of Hainault